 Our picture of Lincoln is the most complete and there we see both his active participation in oppressing his fellow slaves as well as his resistance when Thistlewood crosses a line, notably over control of his domestic affairs and the wages he thought belonged to him (199-200).
 Here, Burnard explores why so few whites were able to exploit so many blacks for so long (168).
 While his broad conclusion points to brutal and tyrannical violence, Burnard argues that private property played a role in weakening solidarity within slave communities.
 For example, by giving slaves plots to farm and a stake in the productive status quo, whites undermined support for Tackey’s Revolt (173-174).

 Through Lincoln (and later Phibbah), the author highlights the difficult balance successful slaves had to achieve between getting close to their masters, but not too close that they alienated their fellow slaves and lost their ability to effectively serve as an intermediary.
-As Lincoln’s relatively long life suggests, the shade of strategic collaboration was bitter, but safer than escaping into the sun.
+As Lincoln’s relatively long life suggests, the shade of strategic collaboration was bitter, but safer than toiling in the sun.